Aasrithlingamagunta/Data-Insight-From-Aadhar-A-Comprehensive-Analysis-Using-Qlik/README.md

 ## Problem Understanding
 Aadhaar Card, a 12-digit unique identification number issued by UIDAI, serves as the foundation for a universal identity infrastructure in India.
 This project uses Qlik Sense to conduct a thorough analysis of Aadhar data, aiming to derive actionable insights for decision-making, policy formulation, and operational efficiency within the National Identity Authority.

-## Business Requirements
-The research is expected to provide significant insights into customer profiles, authentication trends, and compliance metrics.
-The focus is on developing interactive dashboards that are visually appealing and facilitate strategic planning and operational improvement.

-## Literature Survey
-A literature survey on Aadhar analysis involves researching previous studies, articles, and reports related to the subject.
-This includes exploring academic databases and government publications to understand recent developments in Aadhar analysis.

 ## Social and Business Impact

 - **Demographic Distribution Analysis**: